It’s common knowledge that a high bounce rate is bad, and a low rate is good.

 Of course, a site-wide average can be too broad to be a valuable benchmark.

-You can drill down further to view section-specific bounce rates.
+You can drill down further to view bounce rate by channels, location, or devices.

 In the “Audience” section of Google Analytics, go under “Behavior” then “Benchmarking.”
 Then, select “Channels.”

-Now you can choose your vertical and compare whichever time period you want to review.
+Now you can choose your vertical and compare whichever period you want to review.

 This should give you a better idea of your website’s bounce rate performance compared to the average by channel.